anilmartha/incubator-tvm/docs/deploy/vitis_ai.rst

 .. code:: python

-   from tvm.contrib import util
+   from tvm.contrib import utils

-   temp = util.tempdir()
+   temp = utils.tempdir()
    lib.export_library(temp.relpath("tvm_lib.so"))

 After quantizing and compiling the model for Vitis-AI acceleration using the